 Therefore, a patient with a low-grade glioma is initially monitored through the use of MRI scans to assess how quickly the glioma is growing.
 This is referred to as “watchful waiting.”
-In cases of very slow-growing tumors, treatment may not be necessary until months or years later and in some older individuals, the tumor may grow so slowly that treatment is never required.
+In cases of very slow-growing tumors, treatment may not be necessary until months or years later and, in some older individuals, the tumor may grow so slowly that treatment is never required.

-If the tumor does start to grow more quickly, surgery may be of significant benefit to patients.
-Overall, about 50% of patients with low-grade glioma can expect to need surgical intervention within two or three years of their diagnosis.
-The surgeon removes as much of the tumor as is safely possible in a process referred to as “debulking.”
-If it was possible to completely or almost completely remove the tumor, then no further treatment may be required, although the patient will still need regular monitoring through MRI scans.
+The surgical removal of glioma will involve the surgeon taking as much of the tumor as is safely possible in a process referred to as “debulking.”
+If it was possible to completely or almost completely remove the tumor, no further treatment may be required, although the patient will still need regular monitoring through MRI scans.

 - Age over 40

 - A large amount of tumor remaining after surgery

 - The presence of symptoms such as weakness in a region of the body

 The outlook after surgery for gliomas that were slow-growing is generally positive, even in cases where some of the tumors cannot be fully removed.
 Slow-growing gliomas can take many years to start causing symptoms again.
 In fact, almost 50% of patients with low-grade gliomas that were only partially removed still live for at least 10 years after they have undergone surgery and radiotherapy.